 It’s not only a penalty charge that could lose you money with a fixed rate bond.
 The flip side of a guaranteed rate is that you won’t benefit if interest rates increase.
 So you could lose out on potential returns for locking your money away in one bond for a set period of time.

 Are my savings protected in a fixed rate bond?

-As fixed rate bonds are savings accounts, they are protected by the Financial Services Compensation Scheme (FSCS).
+As fixed rate bonds in the UK are classed as a savings accounts, they are protected by the Financial Services Compensation Scheme (FSCS).
 Being covered by the FSCS means that savings up to £85,000 are protected if the financial institution providing the bond fails.

-One other thing to note is that if you choose to have your interest paid back into your bond, you should make sure that this doesn’t push your balance over £85,000.
+One other thing to note is that if you choose to have your interest paid back into your fixed rate bond, you should make sure that this doesn’t push your balance over £85,000.

 A fixed rate bond is a type of savings account where you receive a guaranteed rate of interest for a set period of time.
 This type of bond can have differing term lengths and the interest rate is fixed for the period of the term.
 You won’t be able to access your money during the term, but a fixed term bond tends to offer higher interest rates compared to an easy access savings account.

 A fixed rate bond comes with minimal risk.
 It is a savings product so it is covered by the FSCS.
 Also, it has a guaranteed rate of interest, so your money is protected from any downturns in the market.